openandclose/tosixinch/docs/development.rst

     * https://msdn.microsoft.com/en-us/library/aa365247
     * https://en.wikipedia.org/wiki/Filename#Reserved_characters_and_words

-Note:
+Note
+^^^^

-I suppose that defining
+* I suppose that defining
   some conversion strategy for URL references to file references is a common enough concern, since many applications (such as site downloading or mirroring) have to implement it.
   But I cannot find the general documents
   (or stackoverflow Q&As).

-Even ``princexml`` began escaping '?' around 2015.
+* Even ``princexml`` began escaping '?' around 2015.

     * https://www.princexml.com/forum/topic/2914/svg-filenames-with-special-characters

-Rules:
+Rules
+^^^^^

 In some places in the script,
 We rewrite ``src`` or ``href`` links to refer to newly downloaded local files.